theoffricial/blog/apps/unicop/docs/testing/foundations/green-state-can-lies.md

-# Verify Test Code ✅
+# Green-State Can Lies 🤥

-This short article, is about the importance of doubt and double verification.
+This short article is discussing the importance of doubt your own tests and double verify them.

 Unit tests are tricky, we write them to increase [confidence](./pros.md#confidence) the product quality and stability.
 But because we are because humans who tend to do unexpected errors.
 It sometimes leads to over-confidence, that can lead to mistakes and product bugs.